 Caring for Nerve Plants

-Nerve plants can be tricky to keep happy, but will reward you with vibrant color and attractive foliage.
+Nerve plants can be tricky to keep happy, but will reward you with vibrant color and attractive foliage for years.
 These plants need warm temperatures between 60 and 80ºF and high humidity levels between 60 and 90%.
 Nerve plants grow best in bright, indirect light, filtered light, or partial shade (see our in-depth guide on where to positon nerve plants here).

 Nerve plants prefer consistently moist soils that are still well-draining.
 Water nerve plants whenever the top inch of soil feels dry – usually every 3 or 4 days during the growing season.
-Fertilize nerve plants every month or two to promote good foliage growth.
+Fertilize nerve plants every month or two to promote good foliage growth and it’s prudent to keep an eye out for common pests and diseases.

 Are Nerve Plants Toxic to Cats, Dogs, and Humans?